By Joseph Tkach and Neil Earle

-Well, hold on because we’ve got some almost unbelievable good news for you.
+Well, hold on because we’ve got something better to announce.

 You have an enormously rich benefactor in the heavenly realms who has much more than a million dollars to offer.
 Your unseen benefactor is offering you nothing less than peace, righteousness and eternal life with joy and abundance forever (Romans 5:1-5).

 And guess what?
 There are no strings attached, there is nothing you really have to “do” and – best of all – your sins will not be the determining factor.
-Your heavenly benefactor is the true God and the gift he wants to confer upon you is already yours.
-There are no strings attached because he has been planning this from all eternity.
+Your heavenly benefactor is the true God and the gift he wants to confer upon you is already yours reserved in trust.
+Your heavenly Father has been planning this from all eternity.
 The gift flows out of his innermost nature, out of what he really is in his essence and not because of who we are or what we have done or will do.
 Let’s try to explain that.

 Exactly how all this works out is not easy to understand.
 But then why should we expect the Great God, the most magnificient being we can conceive, why should he be easy to understand?
 How about our husbands or wives?
-Are they always east to understand?
+Are they always easy to understand?
 Our teenagers?
-Historians tell us that President Abraham Lincoln is a puzzle.
+Historians tell us that President Abraham Lincoln is still a puzzle after thousands of biographies.
 Yes, sometimes we have to admit, we even find ourselves hard to understand.

-Yet this blind spot allows us to miss the relationships that exist among the members of the Trinity and this means we miss gaining insight into the most important relationship of all.
-The Father, the Son and the Holy Spirit are all God beings yet they relate to each other in a way that is so close, intimate and personal that they are in fact one!
+Yet this blind spot allows us to miss the nature of the relationships that exist among the members of the Trinity.
+This means we miss gaining insight into the most important thing about our heavenly benefactor.
+This is: The Father, the Son and the Holy Spirit are distinct aspects of God yet each relates to the other in a way that is so close, intimate and personal that they are in fact one!
 The Anglican theologian Alistair McGrath explains it this way: “Father, Son and Holy Spirit are not three isolated and diverging compartments of a Godhead, like three subsidiary components of an international corporation.
 Rather they are differentiations within the Godhead, which become evident within the [working out] of salvation and the human experience of redemption and grace” (Christian Theology: An Introduction, page 298).

 The early Greek fathers of the church had a word for this relationship.
 They described it as a mutual indwelling of each person in the Godhead, so close that each shares in the life of the other two.
 The Greeks had a word for that.
 They called it perichoresis.
-Perichoresis may sound like a theological mouthful but it comes from two words, peri “around” (as in periscope), and choretic (“moving,” or dancing”) from which we get choreography.
+Perichoresis may sound like a theological mouthful but it comes from two words, peri “around” (as in periscope), and choretic (“moving around”) from which we get choreoraphy.

 This helps us understand some rather mystical-sounding verses in John’s Gospel.
 Jesus taught that the Father is glorified in the Son, the Son is glorified because of the Father, that “my Father and I are one.”
-That describes a closeness that yearns towards intimacy and unity.
-Though perichoresis is not a Biblical word John’s Gospel and many of Paul’s statements is flooded with this concept.
+That describes a closeness that goes beyond even our best descriptions of intimacy and unity.
+It gets beyond even the oneness of husband and wife in the marriage relationship (Ephesians 5:22-32).
+Though perichoresis is not a Biblical word John’s Gospel and many of Paul’s statements are flooded with this underlying concept.
 They express a loving, supportive, mutually adoring and communitarian relationship, an intimacy of harmony that holds the Godhead together.

 “Don’t you believe that I am in the Father, and that the Father is in me?...Believe me when I say that I am in the Father and the Father is in me” (John 14:10-11).